rfitzp/EPEC/README.md

     Program to read gFile(s) and write equilibrium data needed by NEOCLASSICAL and PHASE to fFile

  ### /NEOCLASSICAL
     Program to read FLUX data from fFile(s), profile data from pFile(s) and cFiles(s), and write neoclassical data needed by PHASE to nFile

  ### /PHASE
     Program to read FLUX data from fFile(s), NEOCLASSICAL data from nFile(s), GPEC data from uFile(s), mFiles(s), and lFile(s), and perform island dynamics simulation in fixed equilibrium.
 Final state of plasma saved in sFile.

  ### /ISLANDDYNAMICS
     Program to perform island dynamics simulation in time-varying equilibrium by calling FLUX, NEOCLASSICAL, and PHASE

  ### /FFILEGENERATE
-    Program to generate series of interpolated fFiles and nFiles perform by calling FLUX and NEOCLASSICAL
+    Program to generate series of interpolated fFiles and nFiles suitalbe for ISLANDDYNAMICS by calling FLUX and NEOCLASSICAL

  ### /WINDOWFIND
-    Program to find RMP-induced ELM suppression windows by calling NEOCLASSICAL, PHASE, and ISLANDDYNAMICS
+    Program to find RMP-induced ELM suppression windows by calling ISLANDDYNAMICS